Plondone/qPCR/README.md

 2    | A2            |...| Sample 2    | Target 1    |...| 24 | 0.4         |...| 79  | ... | ...
 3    | A3            |...| Sample 1    | Target 2    |...| 18 | 0.4         |...| 70  | 82  | 89

-**IMPORTANT**: For the moment all these input paremeters are mandotory!
-The use of melt curves will become optional in the future.

 ## Annotation files